tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 I had two students from the 2019 Computational Biology Course make a cheat sheet for tidyverse.
 It translates english to tidyverse for the most commonly used commands.
 You should be able to print this out on two sides of a single sheet of paper and keep as a desk reference.
 Once you know the command you want to use, you can look it up in the R Studio help panel (lower right) for specific instructions on its application.

-Use the Tidyverse Cheat Sheet](../resources/CheatSheetTidyverse.pdf) to find the command to clean up the column names in a tibble, then apply it to the `covid_cases_zip` tibble
+Use the [Tidyverse Cheat Sheet](../resources/CheatSheetTidyverse.pdf) to find the command to clean up the column names in a tibble, then apply it to the `covid_cases_zip` tibble

 ```r
 # clean up the column names in the covid_cases_zip tibble